NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 	libmpi_cray.so.12 => /opt/cray/pe/lib64/libmpi_cray.so.12 (0x00007fddee9ea000)
 ```

-So, the MPI we're using is Cray's MPI (Cray MPICH)
+So, the MPI library we're using is Cray's MPI (Cray MPICH)

 Let's run the code:

-`srun -N 1 -n 104 --mpi=pmi2 ./IMB-MPI1 AllReduce > out`
+`srun -N 1 -n 104 ./IMB-MPI1 AllReduce > out`

 When it completes, take a look at the out file: